MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 Browser engine support for *Progressive Web Apps* calls for a number of architectural components, the most significant being the networking infrastructure underlying the [Fetch API][MDNFetchApi].

-For the upcoming Microsoft Edge (Chromium) release in 2020, the browser platform itself has full support for these features that will work across devices where Microsoft Edge (Chromium) browser is supported.
-Microsoft Edge (Chromium) is currently in it's final beta with a generally available stable release planned for January 2020 with broad distribution following.
-[More information on Microsoft Edge availability][MicrosoftEdge].
+For Microsoft Edge (Chromium), the browser platform itself has full support for these features that will work across devices where Microsoft Edge (Chromium) is supported.

 <!-- image links -->